burrsutter/docker_tutorial/readme.md

 ![Alt text](/screenshots/docker_run_centos_wildfly.png?raw=true "docker run -it centos/wildfly")

-The "t" is important so you can "Ctrl-C" to stop wildfly and the container Hit "Ctrl-C" and run a "docker ps" to see that the container has been stopped In this case, the wildfly instance does not expose its port to the outside world, let's try that
+The "t" is important so you can "Ctrl-C" to stop wildfly and the container

+Hit "Ctrl-C" and run a "docker ps" to see that the container has been stopped

+In this particular case, the wildfly instance does not expose its port to the outside world, let's try that next

-20) docker run -it -p 8080:8080 centos/wildfly
+20) **docker run -it -p 8080:8080 centos/wildfly**

 Now, if you remember the IP address (from boot2docker ip) you can use your favorite browser to hit the server http://screencast.com/t/rr1ibrZaY1 http://screencast.com/t/5AkNYFBjtq